top of page

 How much does Championships cost?

 Since we removed gendered squads, we have also changed the fee structure to allow for more flexibility.
-Tournament fees will now be charged by the squad at $275 per squad.
-Therefore if you enter six squads across all events and weapons, the maximum entry cost is $1,650.
+Tournament fees will now be announced in the fall of 2026.

 Do we need to bring all six squads?